kirbyt/site-www-thecave-com/_posts/2015-06-08-its-better-to-try-an-idea.markdown

     - bootstrapping
     - quotes
 ---
-One of my favorite quotes about shipping.
+One of my favorite quotes about shipping:

 > It's better to try an idea and see if it works than worry too much about its potential and never ship. - [@_davidsmith][1]